masai1116/SHARE-seq-alignment/README.md

 6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also indcludes nc-RNA

 # Sample barcode table
 SHARE-seq allows mutiplexing samples in one run.
-We use ymal file to store two levels of sample barcode information, including Round1 hybridization barcode (R1.xx), and PCR barcode (P1.xx).
+We use ymal file to store two levels of sample barcode information, including Round1 hybridization barcode (R1.xx), and PCR barcode (P1.xx, refers to the Ad1.xx primers used in the PCR step).
 See ```config_example.ymal``` as an example.
 This file needs to be updated for each sample and each sequencing run.
+When all the 96 barcodes in the Round1 plate are used during the experiment, see ```config_example2.yaml``` as an example.
 ```
 ---
 Project1: